martinellimarco/libzstd-seek-tests/README.md

 The tests require [googletest](https://github.com/google/googletest).

-It was tested with version 1.10.0
+It was tested with version 1.21.1

 ## How to run the tests

 Clone this repository with `git clone --recursive` as it will also clone `libzstd-seek`.

-Download googletest and place the content of `googletest-release/googletest` in `googletest`.

 Compile with